 - Status – Businesses that show Active and Good Standing means all reports and filing fees are up to date.
 Names of businesses not in good standing may be available to reserve.

 - Filing Date – Date filed with the Secretary of State

 - Organization Date – Businesses can elect to delay the start of their entity.

 - Last Annual Report – Every year, an annual report has to be filed with the Secretary of State.

 - Principal Office – This could be the business’s physical address or an address where business records are stored.

 - Registered Agent’s information – A Registered Agent is the singular point of contact for the entity should a legal, or tax notice need to be sent to the business.
 This is often one of the owners, and if their home address is used, that address becomes public information.
 Many people find this concerning and use a Registered Agent service like Northwest Registered Agent, so their home address isn’t publically listed.

 - Current Officers – Names of officers of the business entity

 - Individuals / Entities listed at the time of formation – Names of the initial organizers of the entity.
 These may or may not be officers of the entity.

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an Kentucky LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a Kentucky LLC by reading our step-by-step guide.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.